ansible/ansible/docs/docsite/rst/intro_getting_started.rst

     $ ssh-agent bash
     $ ssh-add ~/.ssh/id_rsa

-(Depending on your setup, you may wish to use Ansible's ``--private-key`` option to specify a pem file instead)
+Depending on your setup, you may wish to use Ansible's ``--private-key`` option to specify a pem file instead.

 Now ping all your nodes: